 Cheap way to decorate your home with Wood Frames for your gallery wall.

-Have you seen beautiful gallery walls displaying wall art and frames in various sizes?
 Gallery walls are absolutely beautiful and allow you to display your favorite art, photos, and even statement pieces.

-My only issue with gallery walls is that they can be expensive to put together.
 However, I found a fabulous way to save on the frames!
 Want to find out how I made my own DIY wood frames?

-This post contains some affiliate links for your convenience.
+This post also contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 How to Make Cheap Wood Frames